henryfash/henryfash/README.md

 - 👋 Hi, I’m @henryfash
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning new analytics tools
+- 🌱 I’m currently learning DNN and CNN
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...